adrian-wojcik/SDA-repository/README.md

         else:
              pass

-# Napisz program, który wyświetli wszystkie liczby parzyste z przedziału 0, 100.
+#Write a program that will display all even numbers between 0, 100.

     def funk_2():
         for item in range(0, 100):